 The Associate in Arts Degree is a transfer degree that prepares the student for continued education at a baccalaureate institution.
 These students will be able to complete their general education requirements before transferring, begin studies in Agri-Business, and take electives based upon their intended degree program.
 Many courses in the department provide direct transfer credit to regional colleges and universities.
-(See AA-DTA in degrees section of catalog).
+(See AA-DTA in Degree section of the catalog.)